 Periodontal disease causes bone and tooth loss.
-Bone rarely re-generates so expensive bone grafts can be required.
-Support Bone balances 15 easily absorbed bone strengthening ingredients in capsule form to protect bones and teeth.
-Effects are improved heart function, blood pressure and immune system.
+Bone rarely re-generates so expensive bone grafts required.
+OsteoTherapy+'s strengthening ingredients, in capsule form protect bones and teeth.
+Used together, the effects are improved heart function, blood pressure and immune

 So powerful, that if you are on medications ask your doctor to watch dosages and stop using if you have any adverse reactions.